LMUnit: Fine-grained Evaluation with Natural Language Unit Tests: Introduction

 \section{Introduction}

-The evaluation of generative language models remains one of the most fundamental challenges in natural language processing \cite{jones1995evaluating,deriu2021survey,smith2022human,chang2024survey} -- it determines how we measure progress and validate improvements, and it ultimately shapes the field's trajectory.
-As these models transition from research prototypes to production systems, real users increasingly rely on them for critical workflows \citep{lin2024wildbench}, creating an urgent need for evaluation methods that identify response strengths/weaknesses, ensure reliability, detect context-dependent failures, and prevent costly regressions.
-Yet current approaches fall short: human evaluation is expensive, noisy, and struggles to discern subtle differences among top-performing models \citep{hosking2023human, clark2021all, karpinska2021perils}, while automated metrics compress the rich, multi-dimensional nature of response quality into coarse, difficult-to-interpret scores \citep{stent2005evaluating,liu2016not} that rely on implicitly learned, often biased evaluation criteria \citep{dubois2024length, shankar2024validates, zhang2024comprehensive}.
-As models become more capable and deeply integrated into essential workflows, it is imperative that our evaluation methodologies evolve in tandem, empowering LLM practitioners to reliably \textbf{detect subtle failures}, meaningfully \textbf{distinguish among top-performing systems}, and \textbf{generate actionable insights} that drive sustained improvements in capabilities.
+The evaluation of generative language models remains one of the most fundamental challenges in natural language processing \cite{jones1995evaluating,deriu2021survey,smith2022human,chang2024survey} -- it determines how we measure progress and shapes the field's trajectory.
+As these models transition from research prototypes to production systems, users increasingly rely on them for critical workflows \citep{lin2024wildbench}, creating an urgent need for evaluation methods that identify response strengths/weaknesses, ensure reliability, and prevent costly regressions.
+Yet current approaches fall short: human evaluation is expensive and struggles to discern subtle differences among top models \citep{hosking2023human, clark2021all, karpinska2021perils}, while automated metrics compress response quality into coarse scores \citep{stent2005evaluating,liu2016not} that rely on implicitly learned, often biased criteria \citep{dubois2024length, shankar2024validates, zhang2024comprehensive}.
+As models become more deeply integrated into essential workflows, it is imperative that our evaluation methodologies evolve in tandem, empowering LLM practitioners to reliably \textbf{detect subtle failures}, meaningfully \textbf{distinguish among top-performing systems}, and \textbf{generate actionable insights} that drive improvements.